AndreBtt/Computsal-API/README.md

 - **Create a player**
     * HTTP Request : ```POST http://api.com/players```
-    * Send player data in the request body, in the follow format
+    * Send player data in the request body in the follow format
     ```
             {
 	            Name string